-The residual formula provided under this sideletter shall not apply to any license agreement entered into more than 90 days after the end of measuring year in which such Nielsen rating is greater than 1.0 or after a majority of such network affiliates in such markets become full-power primary digital channels.
+The residual formula provided under this sideletter shall not apply to any license agreement entered into more than 90 days after the end of a measuring year in which such Nielsen rating is greater than 1.0 or after a majority of such network affiliates in such markets become full-power primary digital channels.

-In no event shall lon or MyNetworkTV qualify as secondary digital networks for purposes of applying the terms of this sideletter.
+In no event shall Ion or MyNetworkTV qualify as secondary digital networks for purposes of applying the terms of this sideletter; however, Qubo and ION Life shall qualify as secondary digital networks for purposes of applying the terms of this sideletter.

-By: /s/Carol A. Lombardini Carol A. Lombardini President, AMPTP
+By: /s/Carol A. Lombardini

+Carol A. Lombardini

+President, AMPTP